sahani-deriv/ZemogaPosts/README.md

 - [ ] Fix redundant and incomplete documentations.
 - [ ] Refactor the tests to follow the robot testing pattern for better readability and maintenance.
 - [ ] Add integration and E2E tests.
+- [ ] Add proper internationalization using the l10n library.

 ## Getting Started 🚀